-According to the August 2019 Ellie Mae Originations report, 66% of VA loans closed, while 54% of Conventional loans closed.
-VA loans are incredibly competitive, with the average closing time at 42 days, VA loans closed in a national average of 46 days in August.
-As a mortgage lender specializing in VA loans, we are able to make the underwriting decisions, fund the loan, and send the loan to the VA for insuring, which streamlines the closing process.
+According to the August 2019 Ellie Mae Originations report, 66% of homebuyers using a VA home loan closed, while 54% of homebuyers with a conventional loan closed.
+VA loans are incredibly competitive even compared to a conventional loan with the average closing time at 42 days; this type of home loan closed at a national average of 46 days in August.
+As a mortgage broker specializing in VA loans, we are able to streamline the closing process by making the underwriting decisions, funding the loan, and sending the loan to the VA for insurance.

 VA Loan Program | Reichert Mortgage Team Can Help